Category Archives: Mods & Projects

 Electronics Overhaul!

+I now have a dedicated ham radio website, KE4WMF.com.
+See this article and more, starting HERE.
 I receive a lot of compliments regarding the level of detail and workmanship on my electronics panel.
-However, something interesting happens over the course of time as equipment is either added or changed, in this car as well as two … Continue reading
+However, something interesting happens over the course … Continue reading

 Ham Radio Updates

+I now have a dedicated ham radio website, KE4WMF.com.
+See this article and more, starting HERE.
 I’ve been neglectful, but busy.
 I’ve enjoyed making YouTube videos and publishing every week.
-However, spending so much time making videos meant that the writing on my website had fallen behind; plus, the more time I spend creating, the less … Continue reading
+However, spending so much time making videos meant that the … Continue reading

 Orion-Tr Smart 12|12-30 360-Watt DC-DC Charger